To Members of the Congregational Church of East Hampton:

 After nearly 6 months, Church leadership has made the decision to resume in-person worship services starting on homecoming Sunday, September 13, 2020.
 Please keep reading this document for the guidelines and rules we will follow to keep us all safe and secure; the COVID-19 pandemic is still present in our nation.
 We must continue to take precautions to protect ourselves, our vulnerable loved ones, and our neighbors.
 We will continue to evaluate guidance from our UCC conference, our state, and the CDC and make adjustments to our procedures as necessary.

 We are only able to allow a fixed number of in-person attendees due to the small size of our sanctuary so that we can maintain the proper distancing between individuals and family groups.
-For the time being we can only allow 35 in-person participants, including the minister, deacon, ushers, and other service leaders.
 Every other pew will be blocked, and we ask you to not sit in those pews.
 The balcony will also be used for seating.

 Remember that the services will be available online as we have been doing since March for those who do not feel comfortable attending or have underlying health conditions that require them to be judicious.
 You will still be able to participate even if we have reached the maximum number of in-person attendees.
 Information is available from our online worship instructions page.